Tremulous: Development

 Tremulouss development by the Dark Legion group commenced in early 2000 as a modification for the commercial computer game Quake III Arena.
 The gameplay is generally inspired by the Quake II modification Gloom, which also features alien vs human teams with distinct user classes.
 Although, Tremulous shares no content with Gloom or other similar themed games from around the same time.

 Another game with features similar to Tremulous was Natural Selection, but developers say it is neither based on it nor inspired by it.
-According to the developers, development on the game began long before NS became publicly available.
+According to the developers, development on the game began long before Natural Selection became publicly available.

 Following the release of the Quake III Arena source code under the GPL on August 19, 2005, the developers decided to rework Tremulous into a standalone, free and open source game.
 Tremulous is licensed under the GPL, although it includes code from other projects that was released under other GPL-compatible licenses.
 Most of the game media is licensed under the CC BY-SA 2.5 Creative Commons license.